My Shopping Cart

 Your cart is currently empty.Continue Shopping

 Products which are called “Egyptian cotton” are associated with premium quality and have been traditionally made from the cotton plant species Gossypium barbadense.
-It has the reputation for being one of the finest cotton fabrics in the world which is why when you choose to buy Egyptian cotton sheets or Egyptian cotton towels, you assume that you’re buying the best.
+It has the reputation for being one of the finest cotton fabrics in the world which is why when you choose to buy Egyptian cotton sheets, you assume that you’re buying the best.

 But any cotton grown in Egypt can technically be called Egyptian cotton and all cotton grown in Egypt isn’t Gossypium barbadense.
 But products labelled Egyptian cotton are broadly understood to be Gossypium barbadense which thanks to the extra-long staple fibres, produces the beautiful soft, smooth and long-lasting sheets that are synonymous with quality.